what?

 when?

-Our next cohorts will start Fall of 2025 and cover 10 sessions.
-The opening Retreat Weekend will cover sessions 1-4, followed by six more weekly sessions on Zoom.
-Both cohorts will gather on Sundays for 2 hours each week.
+Our next SOUL-1 cohort will start Fall of 2025 with 10 two-hour sessions.
+The opening Retreat Weekend covers sessions 1-4, followed by six more weekly sessions on Zoom.

-SOUL-2 starts with an opening retreat August 22 - 24.
-The next 6 Zoom sessions will run on Sundays at 4pm ET / 3pm CT / 2pm MT / 1pm PT / 10pm CET.
+• The following 6 Zoom sessions will run on Sundays at 4pm ET / 3pm CT / 2pm MT / 1pm PT.

 soul-2?